martinkearn/Content/Blogs/Blazor Checkbox Group.md

 Examples could include toppings on a pizza or permissions for a user.

-In Blazor, you can easily validate against whether a checkbox is selected or not (see [Blazor Forms and Validation](https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-3.1)) but validating that at least one of many is checked is a little more involved.
+In Blazor, you can easily validate against whether a checkbox is checked or not (see [Blazor Forms and Validation](https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-3.1)) but validating that one of many is checked is a little more involved.

 I had this requirement for a project recently and this is how I figured it out.